 The advantage of this is that it is easier to adapt a new hero to the rest of his group by simply bringing him to at least a similar level with a lot of money.
 With a pure experience point system, this adjustment of the different heroes in a group would be more difficult to achieve.

 The village and its Buildings

 In our small hero village, we are gradually constructing various important buildings and are also upgrading them in several stages.
 But there are no big decisions to be made here.
 Each building is unique, there are no variants or different ways to build the village.
 The village is constantly being upgraded, but this process is absolutely linear.
 One has the feeling of getting better little by little, but with a few choices, the whole thing would have been even funnier.

 For the three types of heroes, there are also three production plants to match.
-In the forge the metals are processed, heavy armor and melee weapons are produced.
+In the forge the metals are processed, and heavy armor and melee weapons are produced.
 The hunting lodge refines wood and leather and offers equipment for archers in particular.
-For magicians, after a while, there is a magic shop that processes cloth and offers magician’s robes, wands and magic balls.
+For magicians, after a while, there is a magic shop that processes cloth and offers magicians’ robes, wands, and magic balls.

-In the laboratory rare monster parts are processed, which are needed in the other buildings, mana and life energy potions are produced and also jewellery is crafted.
+In the laboratory rare monster parts are processed, which are needed in the other buildings, mana and life energy potions are produced, and also jewelry is crafted.

 There are also numerous functional buildings, all of which cover a special field.
-There is the training camp for leveling and improving the attributes of the heroes.
+There is a training camp for leveling and improving the attributes of the heroes.
 The church allows wounded heroes to heal quickly after the adventure.
-With a little patience this happens automatically, so the church is probably the most pointless of all buildings.
-Later on you can also buy buffs there, but you rarely need that.
+With a little patience, this happens automatically, so the church is probably the most pointless of all buildings.
+Later on, you can also buy buffs there, but you rarely need that.

 The clothing store offers craft recipes to buy, but also the opportunity to participate in fashion contests, more about this feature later.